Colorado USA Travel Guide

 Aspen Highlands Base Village: Focused around the ski area.
 Offers ski-in/ski-out access plus some restaurants.
 More relaxed atmosphere than downtown Aspen.
 Buttermilk Base: Smallest of the four ski areas.
 Limited lodging right at the base.

-A separate municipality, closely linked to Aspen.
+A separate municipality, closely associated with Aspen.
 A purpose-built ski resort village.
 Generally more family-friendly and often good value than Aspen.
 Extensive ski-in/ski-out lodging.
 Free RFTA bus connection to Aspen.
 Nightlife is more limited here.

 Planning your accommodation booking in advance is wise, especially during peak seasons.